yansun0419-ux/dosp-project-4-part1/report.md

 System Metrics:
   Total Users: 101
   Online Users: 96
-  Total Subreddits (Actors): 50
+  Total Subreddits (Actors): 20
-  Total Messages: 0
+  Total Messages: 5816

 Performance Metrics:
   Target Operations Sent: 100000
-  Actual Operations Completed: 87000
+  Actual Operations Completed: 85000
-    - Posts Created: 26932
+    - Posts Created: 26879
-    - Comments Created: 16058
+    - Comments Created: 15689
-  Completion Rate: 87.0%
+  Completion Rate: 85.0%
-  Elapsed Time: 10554 ms
+  Elapsed Time: 10560 ms
-  Operations/second (actual): 8243.32006822058
+  Operations/second (actual): 8049.242424242424
-  Operations/minute (actual): 494599.20409323485
+  Operations/minute (actual): 482954.5454545454

 Distributed System Efficiency:
-  Concurrent Actors: 51
+  Concurrent Actors: 21
-  Average ops/actor/sec: 161.63372682785453
+  Average ops/actor/sec: 383.2972582972583

 === Simulation Complete ===
 ```

 **Analysis:**

-The **87.0% completion rate** is a key indicator that the system was fully saturated throughout the test window, as it was consistently unable to keep up with the firehose of incoming requests.
+The **85.0% completion rate** is a key indicator that the system was fully saturated throughout the test window, as it was consistently unable to keep up with the firehose of incoming requests.
 This confirms that our stress test was successful.

-The resulting throughput of **~8,243 operations/second** is a reliable and realistic measure of our engine's maximum mixed-load capacity.
+The resulting throughput of **~8,049 operations/second** is a reliable and realistic measure of our engine's maximum mixed-load capacity.

+**Key Observations:**
+- **Total Messages: 5,816**: The direct messaging system successfully stored and tracked thousands of messages between users, confirming proper functionality of the DM feature.
+- **20 Subreddit Actors**: The system efficiently manages concurrent subreddit operations across distributed actors.
+- **383 ops/actor/sec**: Each actor processes an average of 383 operations per second, demonstrating excellent per-actor throughput.

 ## 4. Functionality Checklist